-Flat Fee Tax Service, Inc. has a record of excellence regarding our IRS Offer in Compromise submissions.
-Currently, our IRS tax relief team has a 90% success rate because we only submit IRS settlement offers that are qualified and eligible for an IRS Fresh Start.
+Flat Fee Tax Service has a record of excellence regarding our IRS Offer in Compromise submissions.
+Currently, our IRS tax professionals have a 95% success rate because we only submit IRS settlement offers that are qualified and eligible for an IRS Fresh Start.

 In years past, the minimum offer the IRS would accept was the sum of the net realizable equity of the taxpayer’s assets (NRE) and the taxpayer’s reasonable collection potential (RCP).
 The starting point for determining RCP was the excess of the taxpayer’s monthly income over expenses.
 In the case of an individual taxpayer, the expenses were not the taxpayer’s actual expenses, but allowable expenses determined by applying collection financial standards.
 The difference was then multiplied by sixty (60).
 Sixty (60) was the number of months used by the IRS for payment agreements.